jeremenichelli/jeremenichelli.github.io/_posts/2016-02-18-seven-things-to-consider-while-building-an-api.md

 I think this is the most important advice on the list, because it can lead to multiple solutions in the same project, ergo duplicated code.

-I've seen a lot of libraries that claim to solve one thing for example, detect when a DOM element becomes visible while scrolling, and later exposing a method to change or add the class to that element.
+A lot of libraries that claim to solve one thing for example, detect when a DOM element becomes visible while scrolling, and later exposing a method to change or add a class to that element.

 Unless we're talking about a jQuery plugin, there is a high change you are using another library or a helper function to solve cross browsing implicance on class manipulation.

 If that's the case then your web project will hold two different solutions for it, the one inside the library and yours.

-Your library should hold the code to solve one specific thing, avoid solving possible use cases for it and focus on keep it short and clear, and provide nice documentation showing examples on how your stuff can be used to solve common scenarios.
+Your library should hold the code to solve one specific thing, avoid populating its API with methods for possible use cases.
+Focus on keep it short and clear and provide nice documentation showing examples on how your stuff can be used to solve these common scenarios.

 ## Wrap-up

 These seven philosophies are the consequence of building my own vanilla solutions for projects I've been present, maybe your experience lead you to different conclusions.

-They are not universal rules you must follow, but they might help while coding modules that will be used by other developers.
+So, they are not universal rules you must follow, but they might help while coding modules that will be used by other developers or different projects.